dwhiffing/fury/content/aar/pf/pf4/pf4_aj/body.md

 north on a pair of tankers, hoping to catch the MiG-25s which keep pressurizing me over the South China Sea.
-Of course, when we get there the skies, which were full of signals from Bears and Flankers and MiGs, are completely empty!
+Of course, when we get there the skies, which were full of signals from Bears and Flankers and MiGs, are completely empty\!
 The planes press on much further NW than intended, and finally meet and kill a pair of MiG-29s, as well as an unexpected tanker, but it's a risky operation and they end up running away from packs of MiG-21s which come to investigate.
 They end up dumping unused missiles to increase fuel efficiency, then pick up the last dregs of gas from the two tankers, before finally meeting the third one half-way home with great relief.
 Overall, a bit risky, and not necessarily worth the effort.

 The F-5s show how to do it more efficiently.
 We've taken to advance-basing one in Brunei, and it manages to pop out and whack an